Differencing and Coadding JWST Images with Matched Point Spread Function: Test Data

 We use the JWST/NIRCam imaging data acquired by the Early Release Science (ERS) GLASS-JWST program \citep[JWST-ERS-1324, PI Treu;][]{GLASS_Treu2022} on 2022 June 28-29 as the reference images of our subtraction tests.
 The data set consists of NIRCam images in seven filters (F090W, F115W, F150W, F200W, F277W, F356W, and F444W) covering observed wavelengths from 0.9 to 4.4 $\mu m$ with $5\sigma$ depths down to 28.8-29.7 AB magnitudes \citep[see][]{GLASS_Merlin2022}.

 JWST revisited the cluster in November 2022 and conducted ultra-deep NIRCam observations with 4-6 hour exposures ($\sim$ 29-30 AB magnitudes) in seven filters (F115W, F150W, F200W, F277W, F356W, F410M, and F444W) as a part of another early JWST program that targets Abell 2744: the Ultradeep NIRSpec and NIRCam ObserVations before the Epoch of Reionization (UNCOVER) Treasury survey \citep[JWST-GO-2561, PI Labb\'e \& Bezanson;][]{UNCOVER_Bezanson2022}.
 We take the NIRCam observations collected by UNCOVER program on November 2, 2022, as the science images for subtractions.
 Note that the two JWST visits with different pointing and orientation overlap partially in a sky area covering $\sim$ 1.4 arcmin$^2$ centered at R.A. = $3^{\circ}_{\,\boldsymbol \cdot}5237919$, Decl. = $-30^{\circ}_{\,\boldsymbol \cdot}3673410$ \citep[see the JWST footprint of Abell 2744 in JWST Cycle 1 in][]{UNCOVER_Weaver2022}.
+All the JWST data used in this paper can be found in MAST: \dataset[10.17909/7qx3-zt80]{http://dx.doi.org/10.17909/7qx3-zt80}.